alvaro-osvaldo-tm/Normative-Documents/Normatives/Engineering/Software Engineering/Containerization/Docker Platform/Docker Images Normative/At-least two images.md

 ## Code Base

-- An image MUST CONTAINS at least two usable version for same code base:
-	- These version MUST BE:
-		- A "production" for production usage
-		- A "development" for specific development usage , like file monitoring tools to restart services when code is edited.
-	- In both case a [configuration](#Config) [^APP_ENV] MUST BE defined to allow the container to identify their state.

 ## Dependencies

 ## Config

+- For the same code base always MUST BE at least two configurations modes for the same code base define in the environment variable 'APP_ENV' [^app_env]
-- An image MUST CONTAINS an environment variable called 'APP_ENV' [^APP_ENV] that MUST be one of these values:
+	- These variable MUST support these two values:
 		- production: To indicate the container MUST run for production.
 		- development: To indicate the container MUST run for development.
+	- Other values for the 'APP_ENV' MUST BE avoided.

 ## Backing Services